chishika-coding/Battleships/README.md

 # Developer Deconstruction
-The components module contains many of the key functions that are used throughout.
-I created an additional function called display_board here as opposed to in game_engine as it allowed me to visualise and debug all of my modules and import it all from the same module as opposed to several.
+Going through the project I split it into the key functions that needed to be made and the modules that would implement them to create the program.
+The key functions were required to create more complex functions that would be needed later.
+Components.py would handle the key functions, with game_engine.py containing other important functions that use functions from components.py to make them work.
+The mp_game_engine.py and main.py were the modules using these functions to create the final programs.

-When developing the web interface, I decided to use a separate json file from placement named web_placement to hold the request from the Flask server.
+Some other design decisions I made was to have an additional function called display_board in components.py as opposed to game_engine.py as it allowed me to visualise and debug all of my modules and import it all from the same module as opposed to several.
+When developing main.py, I decided that using a separate json file from placement named web_placement to hold the request from the Flask server would be better to avoid sharing json files and overwriting a user's preferred custom placements.

 # Details